 - Ideally we would like you to have a good knowledge of Manchester and how to get around so that you can advise and direct our participants, for example, on how to get to a particular metro station nearby.

-- This is a crucial area to the success of the event because with 14,000 runners turning up in October the vast majority will bring a bag with them.
+- This is a crucial area to the success of the event because with thousands of runners turning up in October many will bring a bag with them.

-- This area needs to be looked after by a dedicated team of friendly, switched-on volunteers who can help to run the baggage area like clockwork!
+- This area needs to be looked after by a dedicated team of friendly, switched-on volunteers who can help to run the bag drop area like clockwork!

 - We need enthusiastic and friendly volunteers who can join our start team to motivate and inspire all of our runners before they set off on their 13.1mile challenge.

-- You will be required to communicate and help control the flow our 14,000 runners to the start line so that they start in the right place and at the right time and with a smile on their face!
+- You will be required to communicate and help control the flowof the thousands runners to the start line so that they start in the right place and at the right time and with a smile on their face!

 - We need all singing, all dancing, happy, cheering, loud volunteers to welcome our runners across the finish line and to congratulate them on their achievement.